techniq/layerchart/docs/src/content/components/Spline.md

 :example{ name="parallel-coordinates-brush" showCode }

+### Mixed dimension types

+A dimension doesn't have to be numeric.
+Give each one the scale its own data calls for — a point scale over the distinct values of a categorical column, a linear scale over the extent of a quantitative one — and they still share the chart's `y`, since each normalizes to `0–1`.

+Here `species` is an axis in its own right as well as the color, so brushing it narrows to those species and intersects with the numeric dimensions like any other.

+:example{name="parallel-coordinates-mixed" showCode}

 ### Faceted parallel coordinates

 A line crosses every dimension, so the dimensions can't be panels — but `fy` gives one plot per group, sharing the dimension scales so the panels stay comparable.
 The per-dimension axes repeat in each panel with `facetAll`, while the dimension names, being an axis over the shared `x`, draw above the top panel only.